sankeer28/Math-PDF-Generator-Web/README.md

 - Works on both desktop and mobile devices
 - Custom number of question pages to a max of 50 pages per pdf
 - Random file names
-- Choose from addition, subtraction, multiplication, division, bedmas, exponents, and mixed equations
+- Choose from addition, subtraction, multiplication, division, bedmas, exponents, word problems, brain teasers, and mixed equations

 <p align="center">